Peng-Wang-DS/visualisation_library/README.md

-visualisation_library
+# visualisation_library

-Welcome to visualisation_library — a lightweight toolkit designed to simplify and speed up common plotting tasks in data science.
+Hi there!
+Welcome to my GitHub repo **visualisation_library**.

-In real-world data science workflows, projects often begin with Exploratory Data Analysis (EDA) or model evaluation, both of which require a large number of visualisations.
-Creating these plots repeatedly can become time-consuming and repetitive.
+In data science projects, work often begins with **Exploratory Data Analysis (EDA)** or **model performance inspection**, both of which require a large number of visualisations.

-This library was created to streamline that process by providing pre-built, easy-to-use plotting classes.
-It is designed for my own productivity, but I am making it publicly available so others can benefit as well.
+I found this process to be **time-consuming and repetitive**, so I created this library to provide a collection of simple, reusable plotting classes.
+It is intended to make visualisation faster and easier — for myself and for the public.